 - Cartlidge, Neil (Forthcoming).
 ‘Evidence of the Past in the Legend of the Seven Sleepers’.
 In Material Remains: Reading the Past through Archeological Objects in Medieval and Early Modern British Literature.
-Hartmann, Jan-Peer & Johnston, Andrew James Ohio State UP.
+Hartmann, Jan-Peer & Johnston, Andrew James.
+Columbus OH: Ohio State UP.

 - Cartlidge, Neil (Forthcoming).
 ‘Nationale Identitäten und internationale Spannungen in mittellateinischen Streitgedichten’.
 In Kreativität und Zerstörung: Zur riskanten Produktivität von Wettkampf in mittelalterlicher Literatur und Kultur.
 Gebert, Bent